dcornet/YamSCoP/README.md

 ![Pipeline](https://github.com/dcornet/YamSCoP/assets/5694013/fa2a1a0b-3288-4491-ac1b-e70c0120faeb)

 ## Overview
 YamSCoP (Yam Shape and Color Phenotyping Pipeline) is designed to facilitate comprehensive phenotypic analysis of yams, focusing on both color and shape traits through a series of structured scripts.
 These scripts process raw image data, extract phenotypic information, and perform advanced statistical analysis to understand genetic variations and their implications on yam phenotypes.
+Path to some example of yam tuber flesh images : "./data/"

 ## Scripts Description

 ### 1. Create Custom Color Chart
 Generates a custom color chart from images, allowing users to select specific color ranges and create a standardized color reference for image analysis.
+User can customize, the number of color patch present on the chart.
+A dedicated patch is always kept for pure white.

 ### 2. Get Picture Exif Information
 Extracts EXIF information from images, which is crucial for understanding the capture conditions and camera settings used during the phenotyping process.